DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ### THE MODULE'S SETUP<a name="modulesetup"></a>

 FranKe module's logic embeds a (global) SETUP feature, which is accessible at any time, even while the sequencer is playing, **but except while step-recording is engaged**, whenever you press the SETUP momentary button from "production" mode (aka displayed notes, CV OUT voltages, and/or Turing Machine tracks).

-The following image shows the factory settings for a new/fresh _FranKe_ added into your rack:
+The following image shows the **factory settings** for a new/fresh _FranKe_ module added in the rack (new instance):

 ![](_img/ModuleSetup.png)